Stem cells in a beaker

 2. Use of human pluripotent stem cells

-We are exploring the use of different types of human pluripotent stem cells as a starting material for the development of cell therapies: embryonic stem cells and induced pluripotent stem cells.
-The stem cells are derived from donors and expanded into cell banks, providing an unlimited source of cells from just one donor or one donor couple.
+We are using different types of human pluripotent stem cells as a starting material for the development of cell therapies.
 The stem cells are then differentiated into specific cell types, such as insulin producing beta cells, which could be used to help treat people with diabetes or dopamine producing neurons, for people living with Parkinson’s Disease.

 We also apply stem cell research to increase disease understanding and improve the drug discovery process.